opengeospatial/HY_Features/section_7.md

 The **shape** attribute defines the linear geometric representation.
 If required, an implementation shall use a geometry type defined in ISO19107: Spatial Schema, e.g. GM_Surface type.

 The **areaNetwork** association defines an aggregate of catchment areas forming a connected network.
 This concept requires a non-overlapping aggregate of areas, and a single areal representation of each of these.
-If required, this association may be used to identify a network that realizes in its entirety a catchment that contains the catchment which is realized by the network part.
+If required, this association may be used to identify the network which realizes as a whole the catchment that contains the catchment realized by the single part.

 | **Requirements Class** | [req/hy_hydrofeature/hydrocomplex/catchmentarea] (req/hy_hydrofeature/hydrocomplex/catchmentarea) |
 | --- | --- |